- Engaging in a positive and productive relationship with a mentor can be a rewarding and effective personal development too.

 3. Be pro-active in choosing a mentor

 Once you have decided on the type of mentor you need, be proactive in identifying the best person for the role.
 Some organisations assume that your line manager will automatically be your mentor.
 While this can work, it is often better if your chosen mentor is someone other than your direct supervisor.
-Generally, if the desired outcome of your mentoring is general career or personal development, a colleague from a completely different area of school life can bring a fresh and interesting perspective to something that might be all too familiar to you.
+Generally, if the desired outcome of your mentoring is general career or personal development, a colleague from a completely different area of working life can bring a fresh and interesting perspective to something that might be all too familiar to you.
 A stranger often causes us to question and ask ‘why’ when we haven’t asked ourselves the question before.

 4. Establish communication methods and frequency of contact from the beginning